Eggnog LatteAngie McGowan

-It was a Saturday, and usually I’ll have a mimosa on the weekend with brunch anyway, so I rationalized the “it’s not even 12 o’clock” rule.
-I made my latte with just espresso and eggnog.
-It was good, but a little strong.
-The next day I just halved the eggnog with some milk, and it was shear perfection.
+It was a Saturday, and usually I’ll have a mimosa on the weekend with brunch anyway, so I rationalized away the “it’s not even 12 o’clock” rule.
+I made my latte with just espresso and eggnog and it was good, but a little strong (both alcohol- and caffeine-wise.)
+But the next day I cut the eggnog with some milk, and it was sheer perfection.

-2 shots espresso, or strong coffee
+- 2 shots espresso, or strong coffee

-1/2 cup milk
+- 1/2 cup milk

 - 1/2 cup eggnog (I used Evan Williams, an eggnog with alcohol, but you can use whichever alcoholic or non-alcoholic brand you prefer)